-Interior Design in Italy: Past, Present & Future
+Interior Design in Italy: Past, Present and Future

-Experience and study Italian historic and contemporary architecture and design, gain an in-depth understanding of its concepts and sensibilities, and to explore how eternal concepts can be reinterpreted and applied to contemporary design today.
-Participants will explore how to use their studies as an inspiration for their own design strategies today and to reinterpret lessons from history, without copying it, in their own creative design work.
-Participants will visit both essential historic sites and modern sites and structures – sketch them, analyze them and evaluate how time-tested principles and precedents from the past have inspired modern design in those cities.
-Italian history is valued and alive, and becomes a generator for modern forms.
-Participants will be asked to evaluate the approach of today’s modern architects and designers, how their work has been influenced by the past, and how it positions itself firmly in the present.
-Participants will be witness to how the historic sites have been preserved, in some cases transformed with modern uses, remaining a vital and integral part of the contemporary Italian city.
+In addition, we will visit essential historic sites and modern sites and structures, learn about their role in history, sketch them, analyze them and evaluate how time-tested principles and precedents from the past have inspired modern design in those cities.
+Italian history is valued as a generator for modern forms.
+Participants will evaluate the approach of today’s modern architects and designers, how their work has been influenced by the past, and how it positions itself firmly in the present.
+Historic sites in Italy have been preserved, and in some cases transformed with modern uses, and remain a vital part of the contemporary Italian city.

-This course will begin with 4 days in Venice, Italy and continues with 11 days in Florence, Italy.
+Participants will spend 4 days in Venice, Italy, 2 days in Lucca, Italy, followed by 11 days in Florence, Italy.

-For more information Contact Elisabeth Martin at [email protected]
+For more information, visit destination.sva.edu or contact Elisabeth Martin at [email protected]